Most parathyroid tumors are benign.

 Diagnosis includes blood tests to detect elevated levels of PTH and imaging tests to locate tumors.

-Genetic screening of family members in select cases has been recommended.
+Genetic screening of family members in select cases can be performed.

 Parathyroid cancers are usually removed surgically.
 Sometimes radiation therapy and/or chemotherapy are also needed.